Talent for Tolerance Hunt Competition & Skills: A national anti-bullying Initiative. (FREE PARTICIPATION BY REGISTERED SCHOOLS)

 Project Goal: To foster widespread participation and ensure equitable competition in the "Talent for Tolerance" initiative.

-The "Talent for Tolerance" project competition will be executed through a structured three-phase approach:
+The "Talent for Tolerance & Skills" project competition will be executed through a structured three-phase approach:

 Phase 1: School Campus Competition (September 22nd - October 31st, 2025)